-Eligible Household for a Homeownership Project under the Down Payment Program(s): A household must have an income at or below 80 percent of the median income for the area at the time the household is accepted for enrollment by the member in the Bank's Homeownership Down Payment Program.
+Eligible Household for a Homeownership Project under the Down Payment

+Program(s): A household must have an income at or below 80 percent of the median income for the area as of the Enrollment Date.

 Eligible Project: A project eligible to receive AHP subsidy pursuant to the requirements of the AHP regulations.